openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/pages.rst

 After you select **Content** and then **Pages** in Studio, the eye icon that appears next to the Wiki object indicates that the Wiki page is visible in your course.
-For an example of the page and this icon, see :ref:_`Add a Page`.
+For an example of the page and this icon, see :ref:`Add Page`.

 Click the eye icon to hide the Wiki page.
 The icon changes as shown in this example.